tpemeja/Projects/Shakespearian-Monkeys/README.md

 # Shakespearian Monkeys
 Project realized in 2018 with Corentin Le Métayer

+First project realized which explains the different problems of organization and architecture of the project

+[rapport.pdf](rapport.pdf) is a French report of this project describing more precisely the work done and explained below.
-More information about the project is about on [Shakespearian Monkeys](https://www.labri.fr/perso/renault/working/teaching/projets/2018-19-S5-ShakeMonkeys.php) (in French)
+More information about the project is also available on [Shakespearian Monkeys](https://www.labri.fr/perso/renault/working/teaching/projets/2018-19-S5-ShakeMonkeys.php) (in French)

 ## Project description
-This project is a random text generator based on the [Infinite monkey theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem)
+This random text generator based on the [Infinite monkey theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) is divided into two main parts:
+- [Base](Projet/Base) : Build a program using randomly one of the three functions that respectively ```Read the text word by word```, ```Update the number of occurrences of the word in the text```, ```Print the word```

+- [achievement1](Projet/achievement1) : Upgrade of the **basic version**, now the second function will also ```list the following words``` of the word and count their occurrences.
+A new function is created that ```randomly generates a sentence``` based on the occurrence of the word and its following words.